stonepros/stone/doc/install/install-vm-cloud.rst

 Install libvirt
 ===============

-To use ``libvirt`` with Ceph, you must have a running Ceph Storage Cluster, and you must have installed and configured QEMU.
-See `Using libvirt with Ceph Block Device`_ for usage.
+To use ``libvirt`` with Stone, you must have a running Stone Storage Cluster, and you must have installed and configured QEMU.
+See `Using libvirt with Stone Block Device`_ for usage.